He likes to find unique stories about people, places, and things happening in the world.

 Greenfield Village Exhibits

-Some of the many exhibits people can see at Greenfield Village are Henry Ford's prototype garage where the Ford Quadricycle was created.
-From Columbiana, Ohio the Harvey Firestone family farm was transported to the village.
-This exhibit took years to disassemble and then rebuild at the Greenfield Village.
+Some of the many exhibits people can see at Greenfield Village are Henry Ford's prototype garage, where the Ford Quadricycle was created.
+The Harvey Firestone family farm was transported to the village from Columbiana, Ohio.
+This exhibit took years to disassemble and then rebuild at Greenfield Village.
 There is a working sheep farm at this family farm.
-The office of the horticulturist and American botanist Luther Burbank is also here as well as many other exhibits.
+The office of the horticulturist and American botanist Luther Burbank is here, as well as many other exhibits.

 Kennedy Presidential Limousine

 Visitors can see the Kennedy Presidential Limousine that was built by the Ford Motor Company.
 It is a 1961 four-door Lincoln Continental convertible.
 A company called Hess & Eisenhardt customized the car so it could be used as a presidential parade limousine.
 It was cut down, reinforced, and had its length extended among its many modifications.

 The car was always owned by the Ford Motor Company.
 The limousine was leased to the U.S. Secret Service for $500 a year.
 The limousine on display at the museum was modified with removable overhead steel panels containing transparent plastic.
 It was given retractable steps for Secret Service agents.
 The limousine was given interior floodlights, auxiliary jump seats and more.

 This tour is self-guided.
 There are five different experiences provided for visitors.
 There is the Legacy Theater where people can see rare historic footage.
 There is the Manufacturing Innovation Theater, an exciting manufacturing experience, the Assembly Plant Walking Tour, as well as Legacy Gallery.